Written By Liz Oakes

 While it used to be an alternative medicine, main stream doctors have now recognized that there are health benefits of natural herbal remedies containing ginger root extract to help many conditions.

-The root of the plant is used to create an extract which is known to be helpful to aid seasonal allergy symptoms, also known as allergic rhinitis or spring allergies and may help to enhance your immune system health.
+The root of the plant is used to create an extract which is known to be helpful to aid seasonal allergy symptoms, also known as allergic rhinitis or spring allergies.

 Drinking fresh ginger root tea may be beneficial as it has a strong decongestant action, and may also settle an upset stomach related to food allergies.
 Its action as one of the natural cold treatments has also been proven.